1983 Race of Champions: Race

 Rosberg and Arnoux held their grid positions off the line, but Sullivan rose to third place after being given a nudge under braking for the first corner, the extra momentum forcing him into overtaking Jones around the outside instead of hitting him.
 Arnoux used the estimated 650 bhp available from his Ferrari 126C2B to blast past Rosberg on the straight at Pilgrims Drop on the first lap, but tyre trouble prevented him from pulling away.
+Guerrero was squeezed by Jones and Sullivan on the first corner which damaged his front wing so he had to pit at the end of the first lap.
 Johansson was the first retirement after four laps, the new Honda engine failing on its F1 début.
 Johansson had made a good start and had passed four cars before the Honda engine started to smoke going into Dingle Dell on lap 4 while chasing Rebaque.
 After a quiet first start with turbo power, Nigel Mansell ended his race with handling difficulties two laps later.

 On lap seven, Arnoux, who had been passed for the lead by Rosberg going into Surtees, pitted for new tyres, his Ferrari wearing its rubber extremely quickly despite cool ambient temperatures (Arnoux also had major tyre troubles in practice and was lucky not to damage the car after blowing a rear tyre at speed on the run to Clearways).
 By lap 23 and two further stops, his team had no further sets of tyres and he was forced to retire with camshaft trouble, although he had set the fastest lap of the race as consolation, though his lap of 1:17.826 in the flat bottomed Ferrari was 5.458 seconds shy of Didier Pironi's lap record of 1:12.368 set at the 1980 British Grand Prix in a ground effects Ligier-Ford.
 Watson retired with a bad driveline vibration, while Rebaque retired with tyre and suspension failure in a car he wasn't totally comfortable with.
 In commentary, Murray Walker claimed that Rebaque looked at sea in the powerful Brabham-BMW, despite his recent experience in racing cars at the ultra-fast Indianapolis Motor Speedway and other oval speedways in the American-based CART series.
 Serra's car broke its gear linkage also retired from the race.
+This marked the second time in his career Rosberg had triumphed in a non-championship Formula One race, having won the BRDC International Trophy in at Silverstone in 1978 driving a Theodore.